theprab/CCH/README.md

 ## Accessing the Site

-1. Turn on TCNJ's VPN and run the app with
+1. Run the app with
 ```rails server --binding=10.18.6.42```
 2. Access [The Community Collective for Homelessness](http://csc415-server42.hpc.tcnj.edu:3000/)
 3. You made it!
 You should see the home page, and from there, feel free to explore.